-There are no limits on the length of SNAP enrollment for most participants: the elderly, people with disabilities, pregnant women and those with dependent children.28 All households must reapply for benefits every six months and report any income changes that would affect their eligibility as the changes arise.29
+There are no limits on the length of SNAP enrollment for most participants: the elderly, people with disabilities, pregnant women and those with dependent children29.
+All households must reapply for benefits every six months and report any income changes that would affect their eligibility as the changes arise30.

-Childless adults aged 18 to 50 are generally limited to three months of benefits in any 36-month period when they are not employed or participating in a qualifying workforce or job training program for at least 20 hours a week.30
+Able-bodied adults without dependents (ABAWD) aged 18 to 49 are generally limited to three months of benefits in any 36-month period when they aren't employed or participating in a qualifying workforce or job training program for at least 20 hours a week31.

-During periods of high unemployment when qualifying jobs may be hard to find, states may apply for a waiver of the three-month time limit for specific areas.31 States must demonstrate that the target location has an insufficient number of jobs or an unemployment rate over 10%.32 If granted, the three-month limit is suspended until the waiver ends, usually a year later, although it could be two years in areas of chronic high unemployment or job insufficiency.33 The federal government continues to pay the full cost of benefits provided during the waiver period.
+During periods of high unemployment when qualifying jobs may be hard to find, states may apply for a waiver of the three-month time limit for specific areas32.
+States must demonstrate that the target location has an insufficient number of jobs or an unemployment rate over 10%33.
+If granted, the three-month limit is suspended until the waiver ends, usually a year later, although it could be two years in areas of chronic high unemployment or job insufficiency34.
+The federal government continues to pay the full cost of benefits provided during the waiver period.

 During the Great Recession, the federal government suspended the three-month time limit for part of 2009 and 2010, allowing states to keep the limit only if they also provided workforce or job training to anyone affected.
-States did not have to request a waiver, so most states, including Nebraska, operated under waivers during the recession and its aftermath.34 As of 2017, nine states had a statewide waiver, 27 had a partial waiver and 17, including Nebraska, had no waiver.35
+States did not have to request a waiver, so most states, including Nebraska, operated under waivers during the recession and its aftermath35.
+Similarly, in response to the 2020 pandemic, the federal government enacted the Families First Coronavirus Response Act, which waived the three-month limit from April 2020 through the month after the COVID-19 public health emergency declaration has been lifted36.

+As of FY 2021, 24 states, including the District of Columbia, had a full waiver, five had a partial waiver, and 22, including Nebraska, had no waiver37.